The article was updated on December 3, 2025.

 - Integrations and product add-ons.
 Clear documentation ensures smooth integration of the developed software with existing systems, reducing implementation time and costs.
 It facilitates the seamless addition of product add-ons or extensions, enabling easy customization that meets specific needs without embarking on new development cycles.

 - Scalability and growth.
 As businesses grow, their software systems often become more complex.
 Code documentation ensures that as the codebase expands, developers can still understand and work with the code effectively.
-It helps maintain consistency in coding standards.
+It helps maintain consistency in coding standards and makes it easier to scale teams using models such as the team extension model.

 - Collaboration.
 Comprehensive code documentation provides up-to-date insights on the ongoing work, ensuring easy collaboration among team members.
 It is written during the work processes, serving as a common reference point to explain everyone’s contributions and intentions, enabling easy collaboration.